pavanmanideep/PCFSamples/README.md

 ## Acknowledgments

-- Based on the official Singapore NRIC validation algorithm
+- Based on the official Singapore NRIC/FIN validation algorithm
 - Built with PowerApps Component Framework (PCF)
 - Developed for use in Microsoft Power Apps model-driven applications